Agarciafernandez/Consensus-IPLF/README.md

 Consensus_IPLF.m runs the consensus IPLF.
 Consensus_IPLF.m runs the centralised IPLF.

 File circ_vmrnd.m comes from the circular statistics toolbox for Matlab [5].
-The consensus for linear models and graph description parts are based on a code provided by Prof. Giorgio
-%Battistelli and written by Dr. Xiangxiang Dong.
+The consensus for linear models and graph description parts are based on a code provided by Prof. Giorgio Battistelli and written by Dr. Xiangxiang Dong.